-Recent progress in enabling new chemical reactivities by strongly coupling molecular systems to quantized radiation1-12 has stimulated theoretical developments in molecular quantum electrodynamics (see Fig. 1).^{13-29} In particular, light-matter interactions beyond the weakstrong coupling regime, such as the ultra-strong coupling28 (USC) and the deep-strong coupling30 (DSC) regime, are currently an active field of theoretical research.^{13,18,20,30-37} Such coupling regimes lead to new exciting physical phenomena that cannot be described with the widely used approximate light-matter Hamiltonians such as the Rabi and Jaynes-Cumming Hamiltonians^{18,19,21,24,38} of quantum optics.
-In this manner, it is crucial to strategically choose which light-matter

-Hamiltonian to use to model your system by understanding the different benefits and shortcomings of each representation.
+Recent progress in enabling new chemical reactivities by strongly coupling molecular systems to quantized radiation1-12 has stimulated theoretical developments in molecular quantum electrodynamics $^{13-29}$ .
+In particular, light-matter interactions beyond the weak-strong coupling regime, such as the ultra-strong coupling (USC) and the deep-strong coupling (DSC) regime, are currently an active field of theoretical research13,18,20,30-37.
+Such coupling regimes lead to new exciting physical phenomena that cannot be described with the widely used approximate light-matter Hamiltonians such as the Rabi and Jaynes-Cumming Hamiltonians18,19,21,24,38 of quantum optics.
+In this manner, it is crucial to strategically choose which light-matter Hamiltonian to use to model your system by understanding the different benefits and shortcomings of each representation.

-As this field of cavity quantum electrodynamics (cQED) is highly interdisciplinary, drawing from both quantum optics and physical chemistry, the appropriate choice of Hamiltonian can be obfuscated for those new to the field.
+As this field of cavity quantum electrodynamics (cQED) is highly interdisciplinary drawing from both quantum optics and physical chemistry, the appropriate choice of Hamiltonian can be obfuscated for those new to the field.
 Often, the relationships between Hamiltonians and exact levels of approximation consequentially become unclear.
-In this review, we seek to put in one place all the major gauges and representations commonly used in the field with detailed derivations that relate them to each other, helping to bridge the gap between quantum optics and physical chemistry.
+In this review, we seek to put in one place all the major gauges and representations commonly used in the field in one place with detailed derivations that relate them to each other, helping to bridge the gap between quantum optics and physical chemistry.

-This review is organized such that exact Hamiltonians for matter coupled to a single mode are initially introduced in Sec.
-II, and Secs.
-III-V layer on approximations, going all the way to the semiclassical approximation.
-As such, Sec.
+This review is organized such that exact Hamiltonians for matter coupled to a single mode are initially introduced, and the following three sections layer on approximations, going all the way to the semiclassical approximation.
+As such, Sect.
 II introduces different forms of the full Hilbert space Hamiltonian, derived from the fundamental Minimal Coupling Hamiltonian.
-Then, in Sec.
+Then, in Sect.
 III, the truncation of the full Hilbert space is considered, with discussions of the various methods for addressing the gauge ambiguities caused by such projections.
-In Sec.
+In Sect.
 IV, the simplified quantum optics models are discussed and benchmarked relative to the truncated matter Hamiltonians.
-Then, Sec.
+Then, Sect.
 V provides a brief comparison of cQED methods with Floquet theory, which is under the semiclassical approximation.
-Using insights from this path, Sec.
+Using insights from this path, Sect.
 VI extends the formalism to more generalized forms of cQED Hamiltonians for systems with many modes and many molecules.
-The future perspectives and analysis are provided in Sec.
+The future perspectives and analysis are provided in Sect.
 VII.